-This fairly minor tarred pass connects the town of Vryheid with Paulpietersburg in the north.
-It climbs 43m in altitude and is 2,79 km long, producing a comfortable average gradient of 1:33, with the steepest part being at 1: 13.
-The descent on the northern side is much steeper and loses 71m in altitude.
+This fairly minor tarred pass, designated under road number P34-4, connects the town of Paulpietersburg in the north with Vryheid in the south.
+It climbs 72m in altitude and is 2,7 km long, producing a comfortable average gradient of 1:38, with the steepest part being at 1: 11.

 Mountain Passes South Africa is a website dedicated to the research, documentation, photographing and filming of the mountain passes of South Africa.